 - 5.1 For subsection 31(2) of the PBR Act, the rates in the table in Schedule B are determined as the nightly rates of Australian travel allowance payable in accordance with section 10 of the PBR Regulations. - 5.2 The rates in Column 2 of the table apply to a member who is a Minister or holds one of the following offices: - a.
 Leader or Deputy Leader of the Opposition in the House of Representatives or the Senate; - b.
 Speaker or Deputy Speaker of the House of Representatives; - c.
 President, or Deputy President and Chair of Committees, of the Senate; - d.
 Chief Government Whip or Chief Opposition Whip in the House of Representatives or the Senate; - e.
-Leader of a minority party. - 5.3 If the member is the Prime Minister or Acting Prime Minister, clause 5.1 does not apply, and the rate of travel allowance is \$571 for each night in commercial accommodation that is away from the home base of the Prime Minister or Acting Prime Minister. - Where a member, including the Prime Minister or Acting Prime Minister, stays in non-commercial accommodation, the rate of travel allowance for the night is one-third of the rate that would have applied had the member stayed in commercial accommodation, rounded up to the nearest \$1. - 5.5 Where the Commonwealth pays for the accommodation of a person who is a Minister, the rate determined is, instead of the rate that would otherwise apply, the lesser of: - a. \$181 for each night; and - b. the amount spent by the person for meals and incidental expenses in relation to the person's travel.
+Leader of a minority party. - 5.3 If the member is the Prime Minister or Acting Prime Minister, clause 5.1 does not apply, and the rate of travel allowance is \$571 for each night in commercial accommodation that is away from the home base of the Prime Minister or Acting Prime Minister. - 5.4 Where a member, including the Prime Minister or Acting Prime Minister, stays in noncommercial accommodation, the rate of travel allowance for the night is one-third of the rate in clause 5.1 or 5.3, rounded up to the nearest \$1.
+This provision does not apply to stays in Canberra. - 5.5 Where the Commonwealth pays for the accommodation of a person who is a Minister, the rate determined is, instead of the rate that would otherwise apply, the lesser of: - a. \$181 for each night; and - b. the amount spent by the person for meals and incidental expenses in relation to the person's travel.